dg1223/dg1223/README.md

 😄 I am currently learning backend development and some DevOps.

-📫 This GitHub profile showcases old research works and hobby projects.
+📫 This GitHub profile showcases old research work and hobby projects.

 <!--  🔭 I have also done some **CI/CD**.
 Here's a demo of a simple [React Native app](https://play.google.com/store/apps/details?id=com.dg1223.gamchha) that I built for one of my clients.
 It can be [automatically deployed](https://github.com/dg1223/ci-cd-pipeline-play-store-deployment) to Play Store using CI/CD across development, staging and production environments.  -->